|

 at the foot of the steep crater walls.
 At Darwin Bay Beach,

-you'll observe sea lions and, if snorkeling, hammerhead
+you will observe sea lions and, if snorkeling, hammerhead

 sharks below you.
 The island attracts vast numbers of seabirds